Duality of Gabor frames and Heisenberg modules: Introduction

 \section{Introduction}

-In this paper we revisit Rieffel's original construction of Heisenberg modules for locally compact abelian groups \cite{ri88}.
+In this paper we revisit Rieffel’s construction of Heisenberg modules for locally compact abelian groups \cite{ri88}, which followed Connes’ construction of these modules for non-commutative 2-tori in his seminal work \cite{co80}.
 Heisenberg modules have been the subject of many investigations in noncommutative geometry \cite{bo99-2,chlu17,ecluphwa10,hu18-1,la17-1,la18,lemo16,li04-4,lali12-1,lapa13,lapa15,lapa17}, but the interplay between the left and the right module structure has not been addressed at all.
 A link between applied harmonic analysis and noncommutative geometry was described in \cite{lu09,lu11} by relating the Heisenberg modules over noncommutative tori, \cite{ri88}, with (multi-window) Gabor frames for $L^2(\mathbb{R}^m)$.
 In this way we get to see the natural interplay between the duality theory of Gabor analysis and the Morita equivalence of twisted group algebras.

-In order to best describe and motivate our results let us give a brief account of the theory in the classical case of $L^{2}(\R)$.
+In order to best describe and motivate our results let us give a brief account of the theory in the classical case of $L^{2}(\R)$, \cite{co80}.
 We consider the modulation operator and the translation operator

 that act unitarily on $L^{2}(\R)$.
 In \emph{time-frequency analysis} one wants to find $\alpha,\beta$ and two functions $g$ and $h$ in $L^{2}(\R)$ such that

 Here $\langle \, \cdot \, , \, \cdot \, \rangle$ is the usual $L^{2}$-inner-product with the linearity in the left entry.
 The theory of \emph{frames} allows us to describe when reproducing formulas of the form \eqref{eq:1605a} are possible.
 A system of the form $\{E_{m\beta}T_{n\alpha}g\}_{m,n\in\Z}$ is a \emph{Gabor} system.
 These systems have been studied extensively, see \cite{grrost18,grst13} for recent results on the frame set of totally positive functions and \cite{jale16-1,jale16-2} for the theory in the setting of locally compact abelian groups.
 We will introduce frames and Gabor systems thoroughly in Section~\ref{sec:mws-gabor}.